© Ed Ovenden

 Always fond of good food and wine, and an enthusiastic domestic cook, Craig has since retiring to Dartmouth become a lobster fisherman, sourdough bread maker and dedicated seasonal eater.
 He has also become interested in how food is produced and became aware of the ecologically poor record of modern farming and the food industry.

-For 2021 we offer an even more challenging and entertaining programme than in 2019 with Sustainability and the impact of the Pandemic on the food industry as core themes.
+For 2023 we offer an even more challenging and entertaining programme with Sustainability remaining a core theme.
 We have a fantastic collection of experts to amuse and challenge the festival audience.

 Come and hear the experts and join in the conversation.